Friday, 13 February 2026

 Auto-saving aside, we can manually do so by sitting on a sofa, which is surely a nod to Ico (2001).

-Unreal Engine 5 ensures this is a fantastic looking game, with superb lighting and shadows, but does unfortunately suffer from pop up (which I assume is across all formats), particularly noticeable when first antagonist The Sniffer sticks his head through a door.
+Unreal Engine 5 ensures this is a fantastic looking game, with superb lighting and shadows, but does unfortunately suffer from pop up (which I assume affects all formats), and particularly noticeable when first antagonist The Sniffer 'shouldn't' stick his head through a door.

 Also, vast open spaces are purely for spectacle.

-Puzzles are extremely basic, largely involving grabbing a key or nearby object.
+Puzzles are extremely basic, largely involving grabbing a key or object from nearby room.
 In fact, the only time you'll have to use a bit of imagination is using a pair of binoculars to reveal the solution to a Connect 4-esque code.

 The well fills up with black liquid, culminating in 'something' floating to the surface.